The Most Important Lab Test Women Aren’t Getting

 By definition, “normal” is a range in which 95% of test results fall.
 Since by definition 95% of people automatically are within the normal range, there will always be 5% of people outside the normal range.
 And while reference ranges report what is “normal,” they don’t tell healthcare providers or patients what “optimal” results are.
 Your test result may be technically normal, but is it optimal for you and your health?

 Ferritin is a great example of this.
-Most data used to create standard laboratory reference ranges for serum ferritin are from studies conducted more than 30 years ago.
-These reference ranges don’t reflect ethnic or geographic diversity, and were performed in an era for which laboratory methods no longer reflect present practice.
+Most data used to create standard laboratory reference ranges for serum ferritin are from studies conducted more than 30 years ago.11 These reference ranges don’t reflect ethnic or geographic diversity and were performed in an era for which laboratory methods no longer reflect present practice.11

-One consequence for using reference ranges based on decades-old studies is that the “normal” range for ferritin test results is so broad as to be clinically irrelevant.
-Normal reference ranges can vary by lab, but serum ferritin levels from 12 to 200 nanograms per milliliter are often considered “normal.”
-A ferritin level below 12 nanograms per milliliter is reported as iron deficiency.
+One consequence of using reference ranges based on decades-old studies is that the “normal” range for ferritin test results is so broad as to be clinically irrelevant.
+Normal reference ranges can vary by lab, but serum ferritin levels from 12 to 200 nanograms per milliliter are often considered “normal.”12 A ferritin level below 12 nanograms per milliliter is reported as iron deficiency.

-The standard reference range for ferritin also don’t apply well to the elderly or when inflammation is present.
+The standard reference range for ferritin also doesn’t apply well to the elderly or when inflammation is present.
 Low ferritin is an indicator of not having enough iron.
 But ferritin is released into the blood when the body reacts to inflammation.
-Thus, if you have a chronic inflammatory disease, your ferritin levels might be elevated, despite declining iron.
+Thus, if you have a chronic inflammatory disease, your ferritin levels might be elevated, despite declining iron.5

 This becomes especially important as people age, since their risk for chronic inflammatory diseases increases.
 Inflammatory diseases include arthritis, heart disease, many cancers, glomerulonephritis, hepatitis, inflammatory bowel disease (IBD, which includes Crohn’s Disease and Ulcerative Colitis), asthma and autoimmune diseases such as Systemic Lupus Erythematosus (SLE, Lupus) and Sjogren’s Syndrome.